dazuma/toys/toys/docs/guide.md

     or one of its subtools, so if you can locate `include :bundler` inside just the tool or namespace that needs it, you might be able to avoid conflicts.

- 2. Failing that, you could consider activating the gem directly rather than as part of a bundle.
-See the following section on [Activating gems directly](#Activating_gems_directly) for details on this technique.
+ 2. Failing that, if you need a particular gem in order to define a tool, you could consider activating the gem directly rather than as part of a bundle.
+    See the following section on
+    [Activating gems directly](#Activating_gems_directly) for details on this technique.